MARINA DEL REY

 Copper Pollution Reduction Programs

 An in-water dry docking system works by separating the hull of the boat from the water without lifting the boat out of the water.
 These devices deflate in the rear to allow the boat to drive in and out of the liner.
 Once the boat is inside, the back of the device inflates, and the water between the boat hull and the liner is removed to leave the boat dry.
 Additional benefits are provided by the inflated chambers that surround the boat, protecting the hull from collision with the dock.
-If interested in seeing an in-water dry dock in person, there is one being used by the Sea Scouts near the Boathouse at Chace Park and another being tested by a private boat owner at Anchorage 47 visible from the promenade.
+If interested in seeing an in-water dry dock in person, there are two being tested by private boat owners at Anchorage 47 and are visible from the promenade.

 Boat lifts are devices used to raise a boat out of the water while it is docked in a slip.
 They help protect the boat from marine growth, corrosion, and other potential damage, such as electrolysis.
 Boat lifts greatly reduce or even eliminate hull maintenance requirements, including in-water hull cleaning and periodic painting, which can save the boat owner money, increase the resale value and extend the lifespan of the boat.